TBT8A10/Research/README.md

 ### Flashing a GSI
 The kernel is built for arm64, but the vendor uses 32-bit binaries.
 Thus, only `arm32_binder64` variants of GSIs will work.
 I recommend to try [TrebleDroid](https://github.com/TrebleDroid/treble_experimentations/releases) or [phhusson's GSIs](https://github.com/phhusson/treble_experimentations) first.

-#### Known issues on TrebleDroid/PHH and TrebleDroid/PHH-based GSIs:
+#### Known issues on TrebleDroid/PHH or GSIs based on them:
 * Boot animation doesn't work
 * WiFi may not work on the first boot.
-If that's the case, try rebooting a few times and turning WiFi on/off
+If that's the case, try rebooting a few times and turning it on and off.
-* Android 12 or higher don't boot due to issues with the GPU Driver.
+* Android 12 or higher doesn't boot due to issues with the GPU Driver.
 This can be fixed by updating them (more info soon).
 * HDMI probably doesn't work (never tested it)
 * Performance is terrible.
 The UI is very laggy and unresponsive.
 The stock ROM also suffers from this but it's less noticeable there.